mchev/font-electric/README.md

 # Font Electric v1.0
-The font with all the icons for the electricity and electronics.
+The font with all the icons for electricity and electronics.